mythril-forge/homebrew-spells/spells/level-3/dispel-magic.md

 **Range:** 120 feet

-**Tags:** verbal, somatic
+**Tags:** verbal, somatic, material

+**Material:** an opal worth atleast 50 sp, which the spell consumes

 ---

 ## Description
 Choose one creature, object, or magical effect within range.
+Then, choose one spell that you know is affecting the target.
-Any spell of 3rd level or lower on the target ends.
+If the disrupted spell is of 3rd level or lower, you neutralize the magic and the spell ends.
-For each spell 4th level or higher, the target must succeed on an Intelligence Saving Throw.
+Otherwise, you must succeed on an Intelligence Saving Throw against the disrupted spell's Spell Save DC (determined by its original spellcaster) plus its level.
-The target has a bonus to this save equal to the level of the spell that it is casting, minus this spell's level plus one.
+You have a bonus on this Saving Throw equal to this spell's level (normally three).
-On a failed save, the spell ends.
+On a success, you neutralize the magic and the disrupted spell ends.
+If you fail this save by 10 or more, you take `3d10` force damage as the magic whiplashes back at you.

+If the target is a magic item, its magic remains, but the spell breaks its owner's attunement to the object so it can't be used until it is attuned to once again.
+In this case, the DM adjucates the approximate spell level used to enchant the item.

 ## At Higher Levels
-When you cast this spell using a spell slot of 4th level or higher, you automatically end the effects of a spell on the target if the spell's level is equal to or less than the level of the spell slot you used.
+When you cast this spell using a spell slot of 4th level or higher, you can neutralize magic with no Saving Throw if the disrupted spell's level is less than or equal to the level of the spell slot you used.
+Otherwise, your bonus to the Intelligence Saving Throw increases by 1 for each slot level above 3rd.

 ---